 It’s hard to quantify, but I imagine this sense of the machine’s infallibility has changed the way we operate it.
 It is known that average speeds and following distances changed over time on certain highways, causing engineers to rework their models, and one of the reasons given is, inevitability: Superior handling and performance of the modern car.
 In this respect, all the coverage given to Toyota is a good thing — if it serves as a reminder of the risks of the road.
 If it merely shifts further focus away from driver behavior and onto a large, litigable car-maker, this won’t mean much in the overall picture of traffic safety.

 This entry was posted on Monday, February 8th, 2010 at 12:07 pm and is filed under Cars, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.